 We’re in the midst of a series of posts designed to explore different pieces of the Google Ads (AdWords) interface in-depth.
 The idea with these series is to make what’s become a pretty daunting and complex interface more accessible for the average Google Ads advertiser.
 Thus far we’ve covered:

-And while we certainly hope and think that these guides have been useful (and will be continuing the series of series by focusing on the audiences tab next) it’s also valuable to pull back and help focus those same advertisers we’re trying to help with these guides by emphasizing that while having a thorough understanding of the AdWords interface is great, getting the fundamentals of your PPC campaign right first is critical.
+And while we certainly hope and think that these guides have been useful (and will be continuing the series of series by focusing on the audiences tab next) it’s also valuable to pull back and help focus those same advertisers we’re trying to help with these guides by emphasizing that while having a thorough understanding of the Google Ads interface is great, getting the fundamentals of your PPC campaign right first is critical.

-Being able to leverage ad extensions and pull reports within a fundamentally flawed Google AdWords campaign is useless.
+Being able to leverage ad extensions and pull reports within a fundamentally flawed Google Ads campaign is useless.
 So in this post I wanted to pull back a step and focus on the five areas of your AdWords campaign you should have nailed down before you start to find additional points of leverage (like day-parting or advanced geo-targeting).